scala/docs.scala-lang/_overviews/scala3-book/types-opaque-types.md

 title: Opaque Types
 type: section
 description: This section introduces and demonstrates opaque types in Scala 3.
-num: 34
+num: 33
 previous-page: types-variance
 next-page: types-structural
 ---

-# Opaque types

-Opaque types aliases provide type abstraction without any overhead.
+Opaque type aliases provide type abstraction without any overhead.
 For example, this introduces `Logarithm` as a new abstract type, which is implemented as `Double`:

 ```scala
 object Logarithms: